wrk-fmd/matilda-java/README.md

 ## Installation

-* ADMIN User is created automatically - for password see document.
+* ADMIN user and password is created automatically
+	username: admin
+	password: admin

 ## Dependencies

-tba
+MATILDA uses Postgres as its database.

+In application.properties adapt the datasource section accordingly:

+spring.datasource.url=